AylaNetworks/ayla-documentation/src/cloud/ayla-datastream-service/dss-events/registration/index.md

 </table>
 </li>
 <li>In DSS Browser, use your new subscription stream key to create an event stream.</li>
-<li>In OEM Dashboard, unregister and re-register your device.
+<li>In Developer Portal, unregister and re-register your device.
 Ayla DSS will push the events to DSS Browser.</li>
 </ol>